-In the third quarter of 2017, we announced a cybersecurity incident potentially impacting U.S., Canadian and U.K. consumers.
-As a result of the 2017 cybersecurity incident, we were subject to a significant number of proceedings and investigations as described in "Item 3.
-Legal Proceedings" in this Form 10-K. We recorded expenses, net of insurance recoveries, of \$800.9 million in other current liabilities and selling, general, and administrative expenses in our Consolidated Statements of Income (Loss) for the twelve months ended December 31, 2019, exclusive of our legal and professional services expenses.
+In 2017, we experienced a cybersecurity incident following a criminal attack on our systems that involved the theft of personal information of consumers.
+As a result of the 2017 cybersecurity incident, we were subject to proceedings and investigations as described in "Item 3.
+Legal Proceedings" in this Form 10-K. We recorded estimated expenses, net of insurance recoveries, of \$800.9 million in other current liabilities and selling, general, and administrative expenses in our Consolidated Statements of Income (Loss) for the twelve months ended December 31, 2019, exclusive of our legal and professional services expenses.
 The amount accrued represents our best estimate of the liability related to these matters.
 The Company will continue to evaluate information as it becomes known and adjust accruals for new information and further developments in accordance with ASC 450-20-25.
 While it is reasonably possible that losses exceeding the amount accrued may be incurred, it is not possible at this time to estimate the additional possible loss in excess of the amount already accrued that might result from adverse judgments, settlements, penalties or other resolution of the proceedings and investigations described in "Item 3.
 Legal Proceedings" in this Form 10-K.